dexie/dexie-website/docs/Dexie/Dexie.shallowClone().md

 Shallow clones an object.

 By shallow cloning, only the topmost properties are copied.
-Nestled properties will still point at same object.
+Nested properties will still point at same object.